Hashir15432/Hashir15432/README.md

 ##  About Me
-I’m currently learning **HTML, CSS, JavaScript, and React**, focusing on building modern and responsive web applications.
+I’m currently learning **HTML, CSS, JavaScript, and React, Redux**, focusing on building modern and responsive web applications.
 I enjoy learning in public and sharing my journey with the community.

  [Click here](https://www.codecademy.com/profiles/hashir_khan)